-If eaten, mushrooms can make your dog really sick, and sadly even cause the loss of your beloved pet.
+Mushrooms can make your dog really sick when they are eaten, and even cause the loss of your beloved pet.

 There are many species of mushrooms, and many of these are toxic (many are not), but the problem is that there is actually no proven way to easily work out from home if the mushroom growing in your yard is toxic, or not.

 Basically, in any place that a mushroom can grow, there’s a chance for toxic ones to exist.

 What can happen if a toxic mushroom is eaten?